RECENT POST

 & hourly = 1

-The code inside the js file should look like the below:
+The code inside the JS file should look like this:

 // Weatherstack API.
 Do not share it publicly.